 View the program availability for the upcoming intakes.

-New students are accepted into the Massage Therapy two-year diploma program in the Fall (September) term.
+New applicants are accepted into the Massage Therapy two-year diploma program in the Fall (September) term.
 All prospective candidates will normally be expected to attend a one-day program orientation prior to program commencement.

 General Admissions Requirements